 UAC Series on Addressing Bias and Racism in Assessment

-In fall 2022, the University Assessment Committee (UAC) hosted a virtual series on Addressing Bias and Racism in Assessment with funding from the 6+YOU Initiative and the Jesuit Foundation.
-The UAC established this series to raise awareness of the racism and bias that persist in assessment practices at institutions of higher education and at USF, and to help faculty and staff identify both implicit and explicit bias in assessment.
+In fall 2022, the University Assessment Committee hosted the first series on Addressing Bias and Racism in Assessment with funding from the 6+YOU Initiative and the Jesuit Foundation.
 Each session was offered twice.

 Jane Bleasdale, Assistant Professor, School of Education